sherlock-project/sherlock/docs/removed-sites.md

 ```

 ## Zoomit
-As of 04.02.2023, Zoomit return false positves.
+As of 04.02.2023, Zoomit return false positives.
 An attempt at finding a fix was made but a lot of time was used without luck.
-Therefore, it wont be prioritized at the moment.
+Therefore, it won't be prioritized at the moment.
 ```json
   "zoomit": {
     "errorMsg": "\u0645\u062a\u0627\u0633\u0641\u0627\u0646\u0647 \u0635\u0641\u062d\u0647 \u06cc\u0627\u0641\u062a \u0646\u0634\u062f",